 THE PREMIUM TAX CREDIT

 The premium tax credit is a federal subsidy for low and moderate-income households that reduces the amount of the premium an individual or family pays for health insurance by providing a tax credit to offset the plan’s premium.
 To qualify the individual/family must purchase a qualified health plan through the state’s health insurance marketplace, not be eligible for public health coverage, that is, Medicaid, Child Health Plus, Medicare, not have access to health insurance through an employer, be a U.S. citizen or lawfully present individual, and have an annual income up to 400% of the federal poverty level (FPL).
 Consumers can choose to receive the credit in advance or wait until they file their taxes and receive it as a refund.
-See below, The Premium Tax Credit for additional information. y level (FPL).
-Consumers can choose to receive the c
+See below, The Premium Tax Credit for additional information.

 THE COST SHARING REDUCTION